AdobeDocs/marketo-measure.en/help/marketo-measure-discover-ui/using-marketo-measures-reporting-platform/faq.md

 Only the Segments that have valid records mapped to them will show up in the Segments filter.
 For example, if there are no records with the segment “Other,” then “Other” will not show up as an option.

-**Does Bizible Discover support the GB18030 character set?**
+**Does Marketo Measure Discover support the GB18030 character set?**

 Discover utilizes third party tools and does not support the GB18030 character set at this time.

 **When loading Discover, why do I see a 401 error stating “You are not authenticated to view this page”?**

-Bizible Discover requires third-party cookies to display properly.
+Marketo Measure Discover requires third-party cookies to display properly.
 To use Discover, please enable third-party cookies in your browser and refresh the page.

 >[!NOTE]
 >